adaltas/node-masson/core/ntp/index.coffee.md

 Network Time Protocol (NTP) is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks.

+Note, in a VirtualBox environnemnet (including with Vagrant), you might enforce the clock of the virtual box with the command `VBoxManage modifyvm ${vmname} --biossystemtimeoffset -0`.

     module.exports =
       use:
         network: 'masson/core/network'